geebioso/VDGLM/README.md

 `behav_Result_WM_LR.mat` contains the uncombined design (10 conditions) and `behav_Result_WM_LR_comb.mat` contains the combined design (4 conditions).

-The key files are:
+The key analysis files are:

-`analyzedata_batch_v2.m`: This is the main function for analyzing a batch of subjects and the compiled version of this function is called when we submit a job to the HPC.
+`batchmode/analyzedata_batch_v2.m`: This is the main function for analyzing a batch of subjects and the compiled version of this function is called when we submit a job to the HPC.
+This funciton performs parameter analysis and computes out-of-sample log likelihood,  model predictions, and BIC.

-`set_analysis_options_v2.m`: This file sets analysis parameters and is called by `analyzedata_batch_v2.m`.
+`batchmode/set_analysis_options_v2.m`: This file sets analysis parameters and is called by `analyzedata_batch_v2.m`.
 Edit this function to specify the paths to the data and the design matrices.
 The function takes an analysis number as a parameter and returns the options for analysis.
 Some important options that are set are all data and output file paths, the models to run, whether to prewhiten, and whether to add head motion regressors.

-`fit_models_cv.m`: This file is the workhorse function for fitting models.
+`batchmode/fit_models_cv.m`: This file is the workhorse function for fitting models.
 It fitsboth GLM and VDGLM models and can fit pre-whitened or non-pre-whitened models.
 Cross validation is done inside this function.

 `plot_cerebral_cortex.m`: This function plots all results and output a structure `sims`. `sims` contains a field `simi` for each simulation `i` that was plotted.

+The main statistical functions are:

+`stats/compute_cohens_d.m`: This computes cohen's d for each parameter of each model.
+The output is stored in nii format in the directory `../ROI2NIfTI/files` .
+This output is then visualized using the HCP work bench software.

+`stats/null_sample_hypothesis_test.m`: This will compute the null distribution by sampling datsets.
+Output can be used to test the expected false positive rate for the VDGLM.
+This function is not ready to be used quite yet.

+The main plotting function is:

+`plotting/plot_simulations.m`: This function plots are plots of model comparisons, brain visualizations of model comparisons, parameter histograms, and model predictions versus the actual data.

 # Examples